 - (Optional) A power drill

-Bottle brushes are essentially elongated toilet brushes or pipe cleaners with longer bristles. available on Amazon.com or from winemaking supply companies in a pack of three.
-Or, you can buy a available on Amazon.com for your power drill.
+Bottle brushes are essentially elongated toilet brushes or pipe cleaners with longer bristles.
+No products found. available on Amazon.com or from winemaking supply companies in a pack of three.
+Or, you can buy a No products found. available on Amazon.com for your power drill.

 Several different products can be used to clean a wine bottle properly.
 Most of these are potentially harmful to human skin, so you will want to wear some good rubber or latex gloves: